seunghan96/seunghan96.github.io/_posts/2025-01-12-Audio_VLM_survey3.md

 [1] VoxtLM and LauraGPT

-- Facilitate seamless integration of speech with visual and textual inputs
+- Facilitate seamless integration of **(1) speech** + **(2) visual and textual inputs**

-- Providing coherent and accurate multimodal outputs.
+- Providing coherent and accurate **multimodal outputs**

-- This capability is particularly valuable in applications such as live transcription and synchronized translation during presentations, where both speech and visual context need to be processed simultaneously.
+- E.g., Live transcription and synchronized translation during presentations

+  $\rightarrow$ Both **speech & visual context** need to be processed simultaneously!

 <br>

-LLM-based systems have introduced new functionalities!
+LLM-based systems have introduced **new functionalities**!

-$\rightarrow$ E.g., Generation of descriptive text, summaries, and even translations based on audio input.
+$\rightarrow$ E.g., **Generation of descriptive text**, summaries, and even translations based on audio input.

 [2] ViOLA

-- Generate coherent summaries and crosslanguage translations with high fluency and accuracy,
+- Generate coherent summaries and **crosslanguage translations** with high fluency and accuracy,
-- outperforming traditional models in both speed and quality of output.
-- This represents a significant advancement in how speech recognition systems can interact with and interpret complex multimodal data streams [35].
+- Speech recognition systems can interact with and interpret complex multimodal data streams!

 <br>